 Erasing is performed simultaneously in all the annotations below the pointer, and the changes in the annotations are saved as soon as the pointer is released.

 We have made our search faster by streaming results page by page as they come in instead of computing the full list and only then displaying it.
 Responsiveness with medium and large documents is therefore improved, as search results will come in almost immediately when a user searches for a term.
 Both Server-based deployment and Standalone benefit from this enhancement, but it’s especially noticeable with WebAssembly deployment on older browsers such as Internet Explorer 11.

 Page Navigation with Labels

-Each page in a PDF document can have a human readable label associated with it.
-Such labels, added by the document author, can result in a friendlier navigation experience by making content more easily identifiable.
+Each page in a PDF document can have a human-readable label associated with it.
+These kinds of labels, added by the document author, can result in a friendlier navigation experience by making content more easily identifiable.

 Furthermore, page labels are also often used to assign a number to pages which otherwise would be identified by their page index.
 For example, the first few pages of a document could include a table of contents, introduction, etc., and the author may want the actual page number count to start from the sixth page of the document (e.g. pages i, ii, iii, iv, v, followed by 1, 2, 3).

 PSPDFKit for Web now joins PSPDFKit for iOS and Android, as well as other PDF solutions, in supporting page labels instead of numbers: In the above example, the page with the label 2 would actually be page 7.